openedx/edx-documentation/en_us/edx_style_guide/source/userinterface.rst

    :widths: 20 80

    * - box
      -
    * - button
      -
    * - checkbox
      - One word.
 Users can select more than one checkbox at a time.
 See also "radio button".

        Users "select" or "clear"  a checkbox.
 They do not "check" or "deselect" them.

    * - component editor
      -
    * - control
      -
    * - course accordion
      - Do not use.
 Use "left pane."
-Formerly the list of sections and subsections in the left pane of the **Courseware** page in the LMS.
+Formerly the list of sections and subsections in the left pane of the **Course** page in the LMS.
    * - course pages
      -
    * - course tabs
      -
    * - dialog box
      - A small box that opens temporarily when a user performs an action.
 The user interacts with elements in the dialog box, which then disappears.
        A dialog box might just have cancel/OK buttons, or it may ask a user to specify a file.
    * - dropdown menu or list
      -
    * - field
      - A box that a user types or pastes text into.
 Preferred over "text box".
    * - heading
      -
    * - icon
      - A UI control that has an image for a label instead of words.
 Named icons have a mouseover tip that is used for identification.
 Unnamed icons, such as icons in a smartphone app, must be described.
    * - learning sequence, the
-     - The strip at the top of the **Courseware** page in the LMS that lists the units in a subsection.
+     - The strip at the top of the **Course** page in the LMS that lists the units in a subsection.
 Learning sequence is preferred over the previous term, "course ribbon".
    * - left pane
      - For an unnamed panel on the left side of the screen.
    * - page
      -
    * - pane
      -
    * - panel
      - A field on the right or left that doesn't extend for the entire length of the page.